 John F. Stika, Ph.D.

 John grew up on a small, family farm in central Kansas, and earned a bachelor’s and a master’s degree from Kansas State University and doctorate in meat science from the University of Kentucky.
 He came to the brand in February 1999 as director of feeder-packer relations, and then director of packing and supply development.
-Moving on to vice president of business development, he led sales growth through retail, foodservice, international and value-added products before becoming president.
+Moving on to vice president of business development, he led sales growth through retail, foodservice, international and value-added products before becoming president in November 2006.

 Through his expertise and experience from gate to plate, John has served as a board member of the American Meat Science Association, and is actively engaged in beef quality and related committees of the National Cattlemen’s Beef Association.
 John received the Outstanding Young Alumnus award in 2010 from K-State’s College of Agriculture and the Achievement award from the American Meat Science Association.
-He resides with his wife, Deanna, and their three sons in Creston, Ohio, where they care for a small herd of Angus cattle and other livestock.
+He and his wife, Deanna, have three college-aged sons and reside in Creston, Ohio, where they care for a small herd of Angus cattle and other livestock.

 Chef Michael Ollier

 Chef Michael Ollier is enamored with cooking traditions.
 He believes the heart and soul of American cuisine begins at the family dinner table – a philosophy that serves him well as the senior corporate chef for the Certified Angus Beef ® brand.

 In this role, Ollier channels his passion for food and subtle sense of humor into practical solutions for consumers to select, prepare and enjoy beef meals.
 He showcases the brand on radio and television shows, as well as in social media.
 Special events and cooking demonstrations also take him across the country to teach audiences that flavorful food begins with fresh, high-quality ingredients.